The Acting Battalion Commander

 In the event, the command period went very well.
 The battalion commander returned to a smoothly running battalion with no issues well prepared for the important and challenging work ahead.

-The major took stock of this leadership approach and applied it in later roles both military and civilian.
-One especially applicable civilian engagement of 2 1/2 years was as a state park region manager.
-This was essentially a battalion/brigade command situation and the previous experience lent itself very well to the park system “command” environment though with a civilian twist, but noting that the park service for example was a uniformed service with an armed police component among other similarities.
+As a takeaway the major took stock of the leadership approach demonstrated by both the battalion and brigade commanders and applied it in later roles both military and civilian.
+One especially applicable following civilian engagement nine years later of 2 1/2 years was as a state park region manager.
+This was essentially a battalion/brigade command leadership situation and the previous acting battalion command experience lent itself very well to the park system “command” environment though with a civilian twist, but noting that the park service for example was a uniformed service with an armed police component among other similarities.

 Note: portions of the comment to REFORGER 83/Able Archer 83 were developed from a Wikipedia article that discussed these exercises.